Mei-Kim/Mei-Kim/README.md

 ---
 ##
-⚡ Fun fact: I have been training in martial arts for 20 years!
+⚡ Fun fact: I have been training in martial arts for 20 years 🥋